LucasPickering/env-select/USAGE.md

 ### Variable Mapping

-A key and a value.
+A key and a value source.
 Variables can either be selected independently (via the `vars` key in the config) or be part of a profile with other variables.

 ```sh
 SERVICE1=dev